Dismal River culture: Western Plains

-Other village cultures of the Western Plains include the Antelope Creek Phase, Apishapa culture, Purgatoire Phase and Upper Purgatoire complex.
+Other village cultures of the Western Plains include the Antelope Creek phase, Apishapa culture, Purgatoire phase, and Sopris phase.

 Apache

-The Apache evolved from the Athapascan who migrated onto the North American continent through the current state of Alaska and northwestern Canada.
-There are two theories about how the Apache ancestors migrated into the Plains and southwestern United States.
+The Apache were Southern Athabaskan peoples whose ancestors migrated into the Great Plains and Southwest from what is known Alaska and northwestern Canada.
+There are two theories about how the ancestors of the Apache migrated into the Great Plains and southwestern United States.
 They may have traveled through the mountains, staying in a climate that they were accustomed to, or they may have migrated along the plains.
 Their descendants, the Navajo and Apache, speak Athabaskan languages.

 The Apache bands generally attributed to the Dismal River culture are the Paloma and Quartelejo (also Cuartelejo) Apache people.
 Jicarilla Apache pottery has also been found in some of the Dismal River complex sites.

 Some of the Dismal River people joined the Kiowa in the Black Hills of South Dakota to become the Kiowa-Apache or Plains Apache, migrating south to Texas and Oklahoma early in the 19th century.
 Most of the Dismal River people migrated south in the first half of the 18th century due to pressure from the Comanche from the west and Pawnee and French from the east.
 They later joined the Lipan Apache and Jicarilla Apache nations.

-There have been no sites found to date of the period in which the Southern Athabaskans were nomadic, starting about 1500 A.D.
+There have been no sites found to date of the period in which the Southern Athabaskans were nomadic, starting about 1500.